NISM X-A: Investment Adviser (Level 1)

 In Lesson 17, Operational Aspects of Investment Management, you will learn about the investment process and its key steps.

-In Lesson 18, Regulations, you will explore key acts and regulations designed to protect investors and ensure market integrity.
+In Lesson 18, Regulation, you will explore key acts and regulations designed to protect investors and ensure market integrity.

 In Lesson 19, Ethics, you will learn the importance of ethical practices and the fiduciary responsibilities of investment advisers in decision-making.